Method¶

 [|-1.5⟩⟨1.5| ⟶ |-0.5⟩⟨0.5|, weight=(1+0j)]

-Multi-Spin Queries
+Multi-Spin Queries¶

-Single-Spin Single-Quantum Transitions
+Single-Spin Single-Quantum Transitions¶

 Consider the case of three weakly coupled proton sites.
 Here, the selection rule for observable transitions is

-These corresponds to the single-spin single-quantum transitions labeled \(\hat{A}_1\), \(\hat{A}_2\), \(\hat{A}_3\), \(\hat{A}_4\), \(\hat{M}_1\), \(\hat{M}_2\), \(\hat{M}_3\), \(\hat{M}_4\), \(\hat{X}_1\), \(\hat{X}_2\), \(\hat{X}_3\), and \(\hat{X}_4\) in the energy level diagram below.
+These correspond to the single-spin single-quantum transitions labeled \(\hat{A}_1\), \(\hat{A}_2\), \(\hat{A}_3\), \(\hat{A}_4\), \(\hat{M}_1\), \(\hat{M}_2\), \(\hat{M}_3\), \(\hat{M}_4\), \(\hat{X}_1\), \(\hat{X}_2\), \(\hat{X}_3\), and \(\hat{X}_4\) in the energy level diagram below.

-Figure 69 Energy level diagram for three coupled spin \(I=1/2\) nuclei.
-Arrows beginning at the initial state and end at the final state represent the single-spin single-quantum transitions.
-Transitions are labeled with their corresponding single-spin \(\text{p}_i\) transition symmetry function values.
+Figure 28 Energy level diagram for three coupled spin \(I=1/2\) nuclei.
+Arrows beginning at the initial state and ending at the final state represents the single-spin single-quantum transitions.
+Transitions are labeled with their corresponding single-spin \(\text{p}_i\) transition symmetry function values.¶

 The TransitionQuery for selecting these 12 single-spin single-quantum transitions is given in the code below.

-# Create Site, Coupling and SpinSystem objects
+# Create Site, Coupling and SpinSystem instances

 site_A = Site(isotope="1H", isotropic_chemical_shift=0.5)